johnmee/johnmee.com/content/posts/a-technical-interview.md

 of stuff and then find myself with the same problem: digging through an arbitrary number of dead ancestors to find the next node.

 In the end I cheated.
 No, not exactly.
-I just stumbled over
-<a href="http://www.koders.com/java/fidA2A75E8A5DC25A8BB8D3BEC455E5E5A8AD389CFC.aspx">this solution</a> which
-was finished and working which was a vast improvement on what I had at the time.
+I stumbled over a solution online which was finished and working and a vast improvement on what I had at the time.
 It uses recursion which I always like to see.

 But this solution includes a trick which I don't like: calling hasNext() changes the state of the iterator.
-The hasNext should be <a href="http://en.wikipedia.org/wiki/Idempotent">idempotent</a> which, admittedly this is; but it does use side effects in hasNext to make next work.
+The hasNext should be [idempotent](http://en.wikipedia.org/wiki/Idempotent) which, admittedly this is; but it does use side effects in hasNext to make next work.
 Tightly coupling these routines together strike me as a poor form.